 Huw had a stroke in 2016 and was left severely impaired where he could not recognise his right side as his own, he could not recognise a lot of objects (agnosias), memory/other cognitive issues and had severe communication issues where he struggled to understand and was unable to speak.

-Helen and Sheryl look at Huw holistically and try to look at all aspects of what he is trying to improve on.
+Orchid Rehab took an holistic approach to Huw’s rehabilitation and try to look at all aspects of what he is trying to improve on.
 He is happy with their on-going support.